 Brinton Vision is the only refractive surgery center of its kind in St. Louis.
 We provide LASIK plus all of its six modern variations: ASA, Kamra Inlay, Raindrop Inlay, RLE, Visian ICL, and SMILE.
 To determine which procedure is best for your unique eyes and vision needs, we perform a comprehensive Brinton Vision Ocular Analysis (BVOA), which is one of the most thorough, modern examinations available in the world.
-Your BVOA will arm Dr. Brinton with the information he needs to determine if you are a candidate for vision correction, and if so, which procedure is the best fit for you.
+Your BVOA will arm Dr. Brinton and Dr. Poore with the information they need to determine if you are a candidate for vision correction, and if so, which procedure is the best fit for you.

 In our St. Louis laser eye surgery center, ASA takes 15 minutes to complete, and the visual freedom our patients obtain can last a lifetime.

 On the day of the procedure, plan to be at Brinton Vision for about two hours.
 You will need someone to drive you home, as your vision will likely be blurry immediately following the procedure.

 Just as if you were going to an eye examination, you don’t need to wear special clothes or change your attire while you’re here.
 The only thing we’ll add to your outfit is a small, blue cap which you’ll wear during the procedure.

 Prior to beginning, we will repeat some of the same tests that were conducted during your Brinton Vision Ocular Analysis so that Dr. Brinton has the most accurate information possible about your vision.